…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 In the Bible, some of Jesus actions and teachings also caused considerable shock to the original audience who first heard it, (and even to us today) to inspire a shift in thinking & values to ‘kingdom’ thinking, believing & living.

 For example, when Jesus chose to go to the chief tax collector, Zacchaeus house, … all the people who saw this began to complain:

 “Jesus is going to be the guest of a notorious sinner!”
 Matthew 19:7 (ISV)

 In the parable of the landowner and the workers, the last hour workers received the same as those who have toiled all day; and they began to complain to the landowner, 12 ‘These last fellows worked only one hour, but you paid them the same as us, and we’ve been working all day,enduring the scorching heat!’
 Matthew 20:11,12 (ISV)

 Such is the immensity and audacity of God’s grace & mercy to everyone; no one is undeserving or less deserving.

 In our era, information is cleverly crafted, framed, photoshop, packaged & marketed into a fine art,

 that grabs attention, tickle the listener’s ears, … and subtly guides the listener to an emotive intent, response, mindset,

 building brand association, brand loyalty …. people movements …

-Let’s return to the trial of Jesus, and see how mis-information was used against Him, … and influenced the crowd.
+Let’s return to the trial of Jesus before the religious leaders, and see how mis-information was used against Him, … and influenced the crowd.